apache/dubbo-go-samples/openzipkin/README.md

 ## Backend

-Zipkin is a distributed tracing system.
-It helps gather timing data needed to troubleshoot latency problems in service architectures.
-Features include both the collection and lookup of this data.
+**Zipkin** is a distributed tracing system.
+It helps **Dubbo-go** gathering timing data which is used to troubleshoot latency problems in service architectures.

 ## Introduction